josephclander/profileSite2/README.md

 ## Features

 I have held my current site for some time now and the content has now began to be significant enough to look at how I could further develop my site from what I have studied so far.
 I started from scratch again.
-Here are a list of the fetures that I considered when creating this mock-up for a potential new site:
+Here are a list of the features that I considered when creating this mock-up for a potential new site:

 * Continue to use Sass but to improve the folder structure with use of partials
 * Create a landing page